dbahenam/madlibsgame/README.md

 To install the Mad Libs Game, follow these steps:

 1. Clone the repository or download the source code.
-2. Compile the source code using a C++ compiler such as GCC or Visual Studio.
+2. Load the CMakeLists.txt file.
 3. Run the executable file.